zero-radiance/zero-radiance.github.io/_source_/content/surface-gradient.md

 ## Preliminaries, Part 3: Wrinkled Surfaces

 The [original formulation](https://www.microsoft.com/en-us/research/publication/simulation-of-wrinkled-surfaces/) of bump mapping defines a height-mapped surface by applying a perturbation along the normal of the original surface.

+{{< figure src="/img/bump_map.png" caption="Bump mapping as depicted by Jim Blinn in his original paper." >}}

 Note that this is the right place to apply the object's scale matrix, as it should affect the displacements (ultimately, by scaling the slopes):

 $$ \tag{16} P(u, v) = M\_{scale} \Big( S(u, v) + h(u, v) N(u, v) \Big). $$